anonim301/Termux-script/README.md

 ### 🔹 [cyberscan_V1.sh](tools/cyberscan.sh)
 cyberscan_V1.sh — Upgrade from cyberscan:

--Validates input to ensure target and ports are not empty -Automatically generates timestamped log filenames to avoid overwriting -Adds colored output (green for success, red for errors) for clarity -Interactive prompt to view scan results using less -Clear error messages when target is unreachable
+-Validates input to ensure target and ports are not empty
+-Automatically generates timestamped log filenames to avoid overwritin -Adds colored output (green for success, red for errors) for clarity -Interactive prompt to view scan results using less -Clear error messages when target is unreachable

 This upgrade makes the tool more reliable, user-friendly, and ready for practical cybersecurity use.

 ## 📌 Catatan Pribadi